Menditect/documentation/docs/refguide/application-revision.md

 ## Definition

 An Application Revision is a development version of a Mendix application.
-A revision belongs to an [Application Branch](application-branch).
 Revisions are created when Mendix model changes are commited in Mendix Studio Pro or Mendix Studio.

 See [Mendix documentation](https://docs.mendix.com) for more information about revisions.